MachXXV/EditorExtensions/ReadMe.md

 * **T** 			- Attachment mode: Toggle between surface and node attachment modes for all parts, and when a part is selected, will toggle surface attachment even when that part's config usually does not allow it.
 * **Alt+Z** 		- Toggle part clipping (CAUTION: This is a cheat option)
 * **Space** 		- When no part is selected, resets camera pitch and heading (straight ahead and level)

+In this version there is also a still-incomplete feature: A part-zoom/part camera orbit - the numpad . key will focus and orbit the camera around the part under the mouse. hitting numpad . again with no part under the mouse will reset the camera back to normal.
+Currently in the focus mode dragging parts gets skewed so it is only good for viewing the part from another perspective, and not editing or moving parts.

 ###Installation
 In your KSP GameData folder, delete any existing EditorExtensions folder.